In This Article

 Fannie Mae found that 90% of homebuyers in 2024 wanted a more digital or fully digital mortgage process.
 Financial institutions responded by nearly quadrupling their tech spend per $1 billion in assets, jumping from $200K in 2022 to $780K in 2024.
 And MBA projects originations to reach $2.2 trillion in 2026.

-But here's what separates the leaders: it's not the software.
-The top-performing online lenders don't just buy better tools.
+But here is what separates the leaders: it is not the software.
+The top performing online lenders do not just buy better tools.
 They run those tools on managed IT infrastructure that keeps systems fast, secure, integrated, and compliant.
-ICE Mortgage Technology data shows that lenders with integrated, automation-ready platforms reduced cycle times by three days and increased gross profit per loan by $1,056.
+ICE Mortgage Technology data shows that lenders with integrated, automation ready platforms reduced cycle times by three days and increased gross profit per loan by $1,056.

 This article breaks down the six managed IT service categories that the best online lenders use, why each one matters, and how to close the gap if your operations are falling behind.